cashapp/csop/README.md

 # Cash Service OPerator

-The Cash Service OPerator (CSOP) is a Kubernetes operator that codifies the operational knowledge required to run a service (based on Misk or otherwise) in a Kubernetes cluster.
+The Cash Service OPerator (CSOP) is a Kubernetes operator that codifies the operational knowledge required to run a "service"  in a Kubernetes cluster.

 CSOP uses CRDs to allow service owners to easily deploy a service that conforms to the container contract specified by CSOP.
 The resources created by CSOP will be configured with sane defaults that emphasize security.
 CSOP provides the following features:
 - Autoscaling